niklaswall/node-red-contrib-light-scheduler/README.md

 Light Scheduler is a node-red node that provides a weekly schedule, and is mainly focused on controlling light in home automation scenarios but could be used to control anything in your node-red setup.

-*PLEASE NOTE:* This node is still in "heavy" development and might not behave as you would expect... if not please don't hesitate to register an issue at [github](https://github.com/niklaswall/node-red-contrib-light-scheduler/issues)!
+*PLEASE NOTE:* This node is still in "heavy" development and might not behave as you would expect (but should).
+Please don't hesitate to register an issue at [github](https://github.com/niklaswall/node-red-contrib-light-scheduler/issues) for potential fault (and improvements suggestions)!

 ## Main features